Feeding our backyard chickens a few treats brings joy to everyone. Your chickens are happy to get a little extra on top of their complete feed.

 Can Chickens Eat Meat Fat

 Fat also isn’t good for your chickens for the same reason it’s not healthy for you.
-It can cause obesity, heart failure, and malnourishment if feed in large quantities.
-All of these side effects are worse in meat birds since they tend to have these issues anyway.
-So it’s best to stick with the lean cuts when it comes to your birds.
+It can cause obesity, heart failure, and malnourishment if fed in large quantities.

 Are There More Protein Sources?